How To Become A Home Inspector In Massachusetts: 6 Steps

 Pro Tip:

 Most home inspectors find their official Massachusetts home inspection course through an online resource or provider.
-In addition to written instruction, many courses also allow home inspectors to perform 5 practice inspections in local homes that count towards their supervised inspection requirements.
-At the bottom of this article in the FAQs section, we have provided a list of popular, reputable programs that offer home inspection courses in the state of Massachusetts.
+In addition to written instruction, many courses allow home inspectors to perform five practice inspections in local homes that count towards their supervised inspection requirements.
+At the bottom of this article, in the FAQs section, we have provided a list of popular, reputable programs that offer home inspection courses in Massachusetts.

 Step 2: Take And Pass The National Home Inspector Exam

-Passing the National Home Inspector Exam is the next step in your journey towards earning your Massachusetts home inspector license.
-The exam can be registered for on the NHIE’s official website and will cost $225.
+Passing the National Home Inspector Exam is the next step in your journey toward earning your Massachusetts home inspector license.
+The exam can be registered on the NHIE’s official website, costing $225.
 The NHIE is a notoriously difficult test that requires careful and rigorous preparation.
-Once you pass the exam, you will qualify to become a member of the American Society of Home Inspectors (ASHI), a widely-known organization that will help you form relationships in the industry and start getting referrals.
+Once you pass the exam, you will qualify to join the American Society of Home Inspectors (ASHI).
+This widely-known organization will help you form relationships in the industry and start getting referrals.

 Pro Tip: